SchspIN

 A brief distinction between percentages and percentage points: an increase from 14 to 28 would be a doubling, i.e. an increase of 100 % or 14 percentage points.

 The increase in female directors is a result of the focus on this professional group, not least thanks to the lobbying of Pro Quote Regie since the mid-teens.
 The increase in female writers can also be attributed to dedicated female writers such as by means of the Tatort: Drehbuch Brandbrief.
-And the changes in the other trades?
+And the changes in the other departments?
 In camera and music, there was an increase of +3.4 percentage points.
-This may also be linked to the increased proportion of female directors, as they work with more women in the main trades overall, in contrast to their TATORT colleagues.
+This may also be linked to the increased proportion of female directors, as they work with more women in the main departments overall, in contrast to their TATORT colleagues.

 (At the end of my text Noch mehr Morde.
 TATORT 2021 you will find the six-work check for 2011 to 2021, which shows the development in yearly steps).

 Next, the #2of6 evaluation for TATORT 2011 and 2022.
-Pink shading means “does not meet the criteria” (because women are only involved in one or no trades), blue shading shows that the #2of6 criteria were met.
+Pink shading means “does not meet the criteria” (because women are only involved in one or no departments), blue shading shows that the #2of6 criteria were met.

 Whereas in 2011, 75% did not meet #2of6, this figure fell to 52.8% in 2022.
 However, the target here is 0 %, or 100 % for #2of6.
 So there is still a lot of room for improvement.
 There are certainly other ways; the editorial offices could specifically commission more scripts from female authors, make more contact with female cinematographers and female film sound recordists – the potential is far from exhausted.
 Independently, the #2of6 approach opens up the possibility for all productions to immediately do something themselves, to change something, which is also nice.
 Besides, one does not exclude the other.

 Oh, and in case you think it’s enough to create parity between female and male directors, no. The goal is to have more female participants.
-The goal is more female participation in all trades and all productions, (not only) in this, the most expensive renowned German format in public television and in general.
+The goal is more female participation in all departments and all productions, (not only) in this, the most expensive renowned German format in public television and in general.
 This would perhaps be achieved with 90 % female directors, but such a one-sidedness, such a preference for one gender, that would never happen in public television, would it?

 The next two figures illustrate how TATORT productions with one director continue to rely on male teams.

 In 2011 there was only one director, Franziska Meletzky (ZWISCHEN DEN OHREN, Münster), in 2022 there were fourteen.
 Conversely, this means 35 and 22 directors respectively.
-74.3 % of them worked with none or only one film woman in the other five trades 12 years ago; last year the proportion was almost as high at 72.7 %.
+74.3 % of them worked with none or only one film woman in the other five departments 12 years ago; last year the proportion was almost as high at 72.7 %.
 Exactly, so no significant change in 2022 compared to 2011 for TATORTs with female directors.

 It makes little sense to wait until the vast majority of directors feel the impulse to work with a female camerawoman, a female sound engineer or a female composer.
 Perhaps habits and old male networks are simply too rigidly entrenched.
 For them, too, #2of6 would be an opportunity.